-- (a) School teams must all register with SDSSAA as winter teams in advance of the SDSSAA deadline for that season. - (b) Entries shall be accepted from teacher representatives or designates only. - (c) Entries for the Preliminary Meet must be received by no later than three (3) weeks before the date of the Preliminary Meet (announced at the pre-season meeting).
-Late entries will only be accepted if they can be accommodated and an additional entry fee shall be charged. - (d) Entries for the SDSSAA Championship will come directly from the Preliminary Meet (qualifier) and do not need to be submitted separately. - (e) Prior to the meet, deletions may be made during the warm-up period by the team coach or teacher representative.
+COMPETITION STRUCTURE AND PROCEDURE (cont'd) The teacher-coach/supervisor must attend the coaches' meeting.
+If the coach is a non-teacher, then both the teacher and the coach must attend the meeting.
+ENTRY • • School teams must all register with SDSSAA as winter teams in advance of the SDSSAA deadline for that season.
+Entries shall be accepted from teacher representatives or designates only.
+Entries for the Preliminary Meet must be received by no later than three (3) weeks before the date of the Preliminary Meet (announced at the pre-season meeting).
+Late entries will only be accepted if they can be accommodated and an additional entry fee shall be charged.
+Entries for the SDSSAA Championship will come directly from the Preliminary Meet (qualifier) and do not need to be submitted separately.
+Prior to the meet, deletions may be made during the warm-up period by the team coach or teacher representative.
+EXPENSES Those schools having entries are responsible for their entry fee, arranging and financing their own travel, meals and accommodation for the event. • • For SDSSAA schools, all costs for the Preliminary Meet and the SDSSAA Championship will be charged back to the schools on a per-event basis. • • For schools outside of SDSSAA, the cost will be formalized in advance and will be due before competition begins.